 The Family Educational Rights and Privacy Act of 1974 (FERPA) as amended sets forth requirements designed to limit the disclosure of student educational records.
 The law governs access to records maintained by educational institutions and the release of information from those records.
 In early 2009 new FERPA regulations took effect, which prohibit the public posting of grades by any part of the student UID number in addition to any part of the Social Security Number or name.
 Restrictions were included covering the electronic transmission of information covered under FERPA must be transmitted in a secure manner.
 This includes the transmission via email, ftp services, and other forms of transmitting information electronically.

-For more information on FERPA: University Policy 3010
+For more information see Policy 3010: Student Privacy and Release of Educational Records – FERPA.

 Credit Card Information

 Credit card data, including the expiration date, is sensitive, confidential information which must be stored in a secure manner and destroyed when it is no longer needed.
 Note that the maximum retention time to keep this data is 18 months.
 In addition, the credit card security code and encoded magnetic stripe information should never be stored.
-Sensitive credit card information such as the full 16 digit card number should never be stored on a computer hard drive, network drive, or portable device such as a flash drive.
+Sensitive credit card information such as the full 16-digit card number should never be stored on a computer hard drive, network drive, or portable device such as a flash drive.

-For more information on the Cash Collection & E-commerce Policy and Procedures: University Policy 9120
+For more information see Policy 9120: Cash Collection and E-Commerce Policy and Procedures.

 GLBA Information

 Wright State University is committed to the ongoing protection of confidential financial information that it may collect from faculty, staff, students, alumni and others.
 The Gramm-Leach-Bliley Act (“GLBA”), 15 U.S.C. §6801, addresses the privacy of non-public identifying information and described the necessity for administrative, technical and physical safeguarding of that type of information.
-GLBA mandates the University develop, implement and maintain a comprehensive information security program (the “Plan”) to insure the safeguarding of Confidential Financial Information (“CFI”).
+GLBA mandates the university develop, implement and maintain a comprehensive information security program (the “Plan”) to insure the safeguarding of Confidential Financial Information (“CFI”).
 The University obtains CFI from students, faculty, staff and others that may include, but is not limited to:

 Names